marshallflax/vision/README.md

    Once documents are merely text, then we can use advanced collaboration tools designed for code Integrated Development Environments, eg VSCode
    One tool to install.
 One tool to learn.
 One tool to teach.
-   A Swiss Army knife -- it renders Markdown, talks to Git and GitHub, gives immediate feedback on syntax, does spell checking, and offers a vibrant culture of free extensions.
+   A Swiss Army knife: it renders Markdown, talks to Git and GitHub, gives immediate feedback on syntax, does spell checking, and offers a vibrant culture of free extensions.
 ```

 </Pack>